Leiden University Career Zone

 I choose based on my feelings

-Emotional choosers listen mainly to their hearts and their own feelings when making decisions.
+Emotional decision makers listen mainly to their hearts and their feelings when making decisions.
 What feels good and what makes your stomach hurt?

-Deciding based on feelings is that emotions are quite changeable.
-Emotional choosers are therefore often rather fickle and their choices seem to follow the whims of their changeable emotional moods.
+The risk of deciding based on feelings is that emotions are quite changeable.
+Emotional-decision makersare therefore often rather fickle and their choices seem to follow the whims of their emotional moods.

 To rely more on objective information and arguments for and against a decision.